Short Answer

 11. Decision-Flipping Events

-• Trigger: Ethereum's price trajectory in 2026 will be significantly influenced by major network upgrades and increasing institutional adoption.
+• Trigger: Ethereum's trajectory in 2026 is significantly influenced by its ambitious network upgrade roadmap.

 13. Historical Resolutions